Intelligent-Silicon/AutoUnattend/AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md

 [Component - Microsoft-Windows-Sensors-Core (Screen Dimming)](AutoUnattend-ConfigurationPass-oobeSystem-Component-Microsoft-Windows-Sensors-Core.md)

+### 6. Create the Windows ISO file to install Windows using the AutoUnattend.

+After creating the AutoUnattend.XML we need to combine the answer file with the ISO file.

-### 6. Install Windows Using AutoUnattend.xml File
+### 7. Install Windows Using AutoUnattend.xml File

 If you havent already got a copy of VMware Workstation Pro, create an account with Broadcom and download it [here](https://support.broadcom.com/group/ecx/productfiles?subFamily=VMware%20Workstation%20Pro&displayGroup=VMware%20Workstation%20Pro%2017.0%20for%20Windows&release=17.6.3&os=&servicePk=&language=EN&freeDownloads=true)
 Create a VMware Workstation virtual PC.